CorrectRoadH/logseq-gallery/readme.zh.md

 ![](./imgs/screenshot-1.png)

 ## Roadmap
-- [] Display Tags under title
+-[] Display Tags under title
-- [] Support generate cover from content
+-[] Support generate cover from content
-- [] Add generate cover from PDF files
+-[] Add generate cover from PDF files
-- [] Support into editor mode when click the space of gallery
+-[] Support into editor mode when click the space of gallery
-- [] Support support https url image as cover

 ## 用例
 ```